Canyon bicycles originally began life as ‘Radsport Arnold’ in 1985 in the garage of founders and brothers Franc and Roman Arnold in Koblenz, Germany.

 Gravel bikes are still a somewhat recent development in the cycling world.

 Once the place of hardtails and cyclocross bikes, gravel has become a discipline in its own right, with hundreds of gravel-specific races and events now being held across the globe.
-In fact, even the pros seem to be turning their attention to gravel, with former WorldTour rider Ian Boswell won the biggest gravel race in the world, Unbound this year.
+In fact, even the pros seem to be turning their attention to gravel, with former WorldTour rider Ian Boswell winning the biggest gravel race in the world, Unbound this year.

 So what are the bikes like?
 Typically they are drop-bar bikes and are made from aluminum or carbon fiber.
 They accommodate much wider tires than road bikes which helps riding over rough terrain and they are usually accompanied by powerful disc brakes.